MAY I EXPLAIN

 The Presentation Team with Anna Hui (red dress).
 Photo courtesy of State of Missouri.

-An American Story, A Baseball Story, A Boy’s Story
+The Story of Hop Leong; An American Story, A Baseball Story, A Boy’s Story

 Two Food Entrepreneurs who impacted the St. Louis Agricultural and Food Scenes.

 The longest running Chop Suey Restaurant.
+RIP.

 The presentation would continue with Dr. Min Liu and Yimin Zhu, of the St. Louis Chinese Culture and Education Services (CCES), with some historical background on the Chinese Culture Days festival, which celebrated its 30th Anniversary this year.